hyperandroid/Automata/readme.md

     return this;
 };

-// Register one FSM model.
+// Register one FDA model.
 context.registerFSM( {
     name    : "SubStateTest",

-    // in a sub state FSM a Logic object constructor function is optional
+    // in a sub state FDA a Logic object constructor function is optional

     state  : [
         {